Armani-T/Caesium/README.md

 1. Crete your feature branch by forking the `develop` branch.
 2. Run `black` on all the code in the repo.
-3. Add at least 1 test for your feature.
-4. Commit your changes.
+3. Commit your changes.
-5. Push to `origin/develop`.
+4. Push to `origin/develop`.
-6. Open a pull request.
+5. Open a pull request.

+## Notes

+Just lke the element Caesium, this app may also break down.
+In case it does, don't heitate to contact me (though I might be a bit slow) or patch it yourself if you so wish.

 ## Meta